KevinHansen90/RockArtDetection/README.md

 **Script:** `src/preprocessing/tile_images.py`

-* Divides large raw images and their corresponding YOLO label files into smaller tiles (e.g., 512x512).
+* Divides large raw images and their corresponding YOLO label files into smaller patches (e.g., 512x512).
+* Includes an option to generate **overlapping tiles** (`--overlap` argument) to better handle objects that span tile boundaries.
-* Uses a class mapping defined within the script (currently focusing on mapping various IDs to "Animal" and "Hand" classes).
+* Uses a class mapping defined within the script to map original label IDs to broader categories (e.g., "Animal", "Hand") specified in `labels_of_interest`.
+* Calculates correct relative YOLO coordinates for all object parts visible within each (potentially overlapping) tile.
-* Optionally skips tiles that contain no target objects after mapping (`--skip_empty_tiles`).
+* Optionally skips saving tiles that contain no target objects after mapping (`--skip_empty_tiles`).
+* Optionally allows partial tiles along the right and bottom edges of the original image (`--allow_partial_tiles`).
-* Outputs tiled images and new YOLO label files with mapped class IDs.
+* Outputs tiled images and new YOLO label files.
+Filenames include coordinates when overlap is used (e.g., `imagename_x512_y1024_s512.jpg`).
+* Writes a `grouped_classes.txt` file listing the final class IDs and names used in the tiled dataset.

 **Example Command**:
 ```bash